mc2green/UDemy-Web-Development-Bootcamp/Bootstrap/BootstrapImageGallery/README.md

 1. Utilizes grid system with responsive web design.
 2. Changed color of Bootstrap navbar with a 'fixed top'.
 3. Used Bootstrap Jumbotron with icons from fontawesome.
-4. Used thumbnail class around each image.
+4. Wrapped each image in a thumbnail class.
-5. Used Flexbox to layout title and button link to photographer on unsplash.
+5. Used Flexbox to layout title and added button link to photographer on unsplash.